- Atrium - Requests and Use

 Carol Grotnes Belk Library and Information Commons provides instruction rooms primarily for use by the Library's Information Literacy and Instruction program.
 For more information, please see our Instruction Program and Services page.

-- Semester-long courses will not be scheduled in the instruction rooms; departments may not schedule this room as a classroom.
+- Semester-long courses will not be scheduled in the instruction rooms; departments may not schedule these rooms as a classroom.

 - Please check the hours posted for Belk Library and Information Commons.
 The library instruction rooms may only be used at times that the Library is open.